Friday, December 8, 2017

 Smelling the food, the kids came out and ran together to the camp restroom to wash up.

 The warm food was refreshing along with the orange juice.
-It's funny that even though I felt like the trip was a bummer so far when I looked back at the kids to see how their eyes sparkled amidst their giggles and laughter, I detected their anticipation.
+It's funny that even though I felt like the trip was a bummer so far, but when I looked back at the kids and saw how their eyes sparkled amidst their giggles and laughter, I detected their anticipation.
 What a relief.

-Changing clothes took a while as they took turns in the tent and then we brushed our teeth over the spigot by our campsite in preparation before we began exploring the campgrounds before the heat set in.
+Changing clothes took a while as they took turns in the tent and then we brushed our teeth over the spigot by our campsite in preparation to explore the campgrounds before the heat set in.

 We found a dance pad with a jukebox, a play jail, and on the other side of the park, there were newer campsites with tiny newly planted trees that did not provide any protection from the blazing afternoon sun.
 I was glad I asked for a wooded area for camping when I reserved our site.

-We all piled into my bronze Lincoln Continental ready to head out to Leaky, TX, the nearest town, for a relaxing lunch.
+We all piled into my bronze Lincoln Continental ready to head out for Leaky, TX, the nearest town, for a relaxing lunch.